joycehampel/5oclock/README.md

-# This is a website/widget that tells you the nearest place where it is 5 O'clock
+# This is a website/widget that tells where it is 5 O'clock pm

 ## It's pretty neat.